matthew-kalahiki/monkey-game/README.md

 # monkey-game
-This is a single player video game made using java and JavaFX without the use of a game engine.
+Starting as a final project for my Data Structures cours, this game, whose official I'm still contemplating, is a single player video game made using Java and JavaFX without the use of a game engine.